ulmod/magento-2-daily-deal/README.md

 # Magento 2 Daily Deal Extension

+[Daily Deal](https://www.ulmod.com/daily-deal-for-magento-2.html) is a Magento 2 extension that allows you to generate hot deals, daily deals, special offers, and display them at any page and position of your site.

-[Daily Deal](https://www.ulmod.com/daily-deal-for-magento-2.html) is a  Magento 2 extension that allows you to create an unlimited number of deals and display them on SEO optimized landing page or at any page and position of your site.
+With Magento 2 Daily Deal, you can create an unlimited number of deals and display them on SEO optimized landing page or at any page and position of your site.
 Run flash sales with ease in your Magento 2 store.

 <a href="https://www.ulmod.com/daily-deal-for-magento-2.html"><img width="205" src="https://www.ulmod.com/media/wysiwyg/um-download-now1.png"></a>